epfl-ada/ada-2023-project-klech/README.md

 We arrive at ChatGPT online and this prompt following a development phase evaluating other possibilities.
 Analysis of these possibilities (and justification of our selection) can be found in _analysisfile_.ipynb.

 Finally, we expect to have 300 games played by ChatGPT across 10 origin-goal pairs in our final analysis (30 per pair).
+All 10 pairs are in the 'Organization within the team' section below.

 ## Methods